UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 Course number: [CAAM 37830=STAT 37830](https://stat.uchicago.edu/academics/course-info/2021-2022-courses/winter-2022-stat-37830/)

 ## People
-Instructor:  [Brad Nelson](https://bnels.github.io/).
+Instructor:  [Tristan Goodwill](https://tristangdwl.github.io/).
 William H. Kruskal Instructor in the Department of Statistics.
 Office Hours TBD.

 TA: TBA

 ## Course Format

-This course is scheduled to meet MW 1:30 PM-2:50 PM in Kent 101. **The first 2 weeks of the course will be online**
+This course is scheduled to meet TR 12:30 PM-1:50 PM in TBA.

-Homework will be posted Wednesday, and due the following Wednesday.
-We plan to have a homework assignment every week.
+Homework will be posted Tuesday, and due the following Tuesday.
+We plan to have a homework assignment every week apart from Thanksgiving break.

 There will be a course-long group project.
-There will be a midterm checkpoint, and a final report.
+There will be a project proposal, a midterm checkpoint, and a final report.
 Groups will be assigned a few weeks into the quarter.

-Problem solving sessions and office hours will not be recorded, so you can feel free to ask any question you want.

-We will open discussion topics on Canvas where you can ask (or answer) questions as well.
-This may be the best way to get help at odd hours or find others to work with.

 ### Prerequisites